FKandie/FKandie/README.md

 ## I'm a Front-End web Developer & Graphic Designer !!
+Currently residing in Eldoret, Kenya.
+I'm always looking for challenging projects to indulge in.
+I also work as a freelance web developer making websites for small businesses and organizations.
 - 🔭 Check out my VS Code course: [Become A VS Code SuperHero!][course]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators